 I see a lot of driving instructors commenting on forums saying “Only 308 people failed out of 13,750 tests, hardly anyone ever fails!”.
 That is incorrect.
-The numbers show how many instructors held each grade for that month, not how many tests were done that month.
+The numbers show how many instructors hold each grade for that month.
+They don’t show how many tests were done that month.

 If the numbers showed how many standards checks were done each month then that would mean that in September of 2015 there would have been 13,750 standards checks done.
 That’s about a third of the entire register in one month and by those calculations we’d all be having standards checks every 3 or 4 months.